CJCreator-New/Space4U/TROUBLESHOOTING.md

 ## Component Error Isolation

 The app now uses SafeComponent wrapper for critical sections:
-- ✅ MoodTracker - Can fail independently
+- âœ… MoodTracker - Can fail independently
-- ✅ MoodCalendar - Can fail independently
+- âœ… MoodCalendar - Can fail independently
-- ✅ MoodTrends - Can fail independently
+- âœ… MoodTrends - Can fail independently
-- ✅ Wellness Tools - Always visible (not wrapped)
+- âœ… Wellness Tools - Always visible (not wrapped)

 This means:
 - If mood tracker crashes, you still see wellness tools